-Soprano Mari Moriya is one of today’s leading dramatic coloratura sopranos.
-Her “beautiful voice … and clean and precise coloraturas” (Der neue Merker) are but two of her notable assets in the dramatic coloratura as well as lyric repertoire, which encompasses bel canto heroines Lucia and Maria Stuarda as well as Puccini’s Mimì and Liù.
+Mari Moriya is one of today’s most versatile sopranos and garnered successes in opera and concert in Asia, the US, and Europe.
+Her “beautiful voice … and clean and precise coloraturas” (Der neue Merker) are but two of her notable assets in the dramatic coloratura as well as the spinto repertoire, which encompasses bel canto heroines Norma and Maria Stuarda as well as Puccini’s Butterfly.

 Mari Moriya was born in Oyama, Japan, and studied at the Musashino Academy of Music in Tokyo (Master of Music) and at the Mannes College of Music in New York (Professional Studies Diploma).
 She was a Grand Finalist at the Metropolitan Opera National Council Auditions in 2005 and won awards in major international singing competitions such as Cardiff Singer of the World (Concert Prize – 2007) and Belvedere Singing Competition (Hans Gabor Sonderpreis – 2008).